Palak-Chourasiya/ENPM613ULMSRepo/README.md

 When you are ready to push the branched local repository to the remote repository perform this command: git push

+If your git push command fails run this command: git push origin HEAD:master

 When you need to pull changes from the remote repository made by team members perform this command: git pull https://github.com/Palak-Chourasiya/ENPM613ULMSRepo.git